 Active membership in professional, uniformed service, or specialty organizations at the local level.
-Active membership in professional, uniformed service, or specialty organizations at the local orregional level.
+Achievements and contrib Active membership in professional, uniformed service, or specialty organizations at the local orregional level.
 Active membership in professional, uniformed service, or specialty organizations at the regional or national level, with contribution as a committee or subcommittee member.
-Active membership in professional, uniformed service, or specialty organizations at the national or international level, with contribution in a leadership role (e.g., Chair, Subcommittee Chair).
-Achievements and contrib outions should be documented in the COER, OS, CV, awards, and in letters of appreciation.
-Presentations and Outreach at local and regional meetings or activities of professional organizations. and/or outreach at local and regional meetings or activities of professional organizations.
-Documented promotion of Corps visibility to broader outreach at regional meetings or activities of professional Documented presentations and/or outreach at regional, national, or international meetings or activities of professional organizations.
-Sought out by meeting planners for presentations, with evidence of greater impact in support of PHS/agency missions and public health initiatives.
+Active membership in professional, uniformed service, or specialty organizations at the national or international level, with contribution in a leadership role (e.g., Chair, Subcommittee Chair). in letters of appreciation.
+Presentations and Outreach at local and regional meetings or activities of professional organizations in support of PHS/non-Agency missions and public health initiatives. and/or outreach at local and regional meetings or activities of professional organizations in support of PHS/non-Agency missions and public health initiatives.
+Documented presentations and/or outreach at regional meetings or activities of professional organizations in support of PHS/non-Agency missions and public health initiatives Documented presentations and/or outreach at regional, national, or international meetings or activities of professional organizations in support of PHS/non-Agency missions and public health initiatives.
 Achievements and contributions should be documented in the COER, OS, CV, awards, and in letters of appreciation.